 Ellen Sousa gardens, farms, writes and teaches from Turkey Hill Brook Farm, a small horse farm in the Worcester Hills of central Massachusetts.
 Author of The Green Garden: The New England Guide to Planning, Planting and Maintaining an Eco-Friendly Habitat Garden, published by Bunker Hill Publishing in summer 2011.
 She also blogs about habitat and earth-friendly gardening in New England and is on the team at Native Plants and Wildlife Gardens.
 Follow @THBfarm on twitter.

-Jesse Elwert Peters
+Jesse Elwert Peters, NY

 Author at: Jessecology

 Jesse Elwert Peters is an ecologist, habitat garden designer and garden coach with her business, Jessecology, in Saratoga Springs, New York.
 Her vision as a garden designer is to create naturally beautiful and low maintenance gardens using mostly NY native plants that co-operate with nature.

 Judy Burris, KY

 Judy Burris and her brother Wayne Richards are authors, photographers and naturalists.
 Their gardens focus on host plants to support native butterflies and other insects and critters in every stage of their development.
 Judy and Wayne live just 3 miles apart from each other in northern Kentucky, just across the river from Cincinnati.
 Their co-authored books include: The Life Cycles of Butterflies, The Secret Lives of Backyard Bugs, and also Nature’s Notes.
 Their website is Butterfly Nature